 Evening: Alleyways, night lights and snacks

 Spend the evening in the alleys of Chengdu, Kuan Alley and Zhai Alley and soak up the fun vibes.
-There is a ton of panda parafenalia here to buy at some of the cheapest prices in the city!
+There is a ton of panda paraphernalia here to buy at some of the cheapest prices in the city!
 The alleys are loaded with street snacks (Mike loved the Guokui (stuffed flatbreads).
 These alleys are full of life and activity and a great place to spend your evening.
 Afterwards grab a Didi to the pretty Anshun Bridge to see the iconic view illuminated at night or head to the Century Global Center to see the biggest shopping centre in China and its insta-famous bamboo lights.

 3 Day Chengdu Itinerary (Deeper Experience)

 For a 3 Day Chengdu Itinerary you can get a deeper experience and understanding of the iconic Chengdu vibe.
 There is a lot to choose from for this day so you can tailor it to your preferences.
 Follow the 2 Day Chengdu Itinerary then add on the option below for the third day that suits you best.
+My pick for day 3 is to visit the Leshan Giant Buddha.

 Day 3 Options: Day Trips or Local Experiences